Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Experiments

 Following prior work~\cite{MCLD, CFLD, Zhou2025LEFFA}, we use the DeepFashion In-Shop Clothes Retrieval test split~\cite{deepfashion} (8570 image pairs).
 To assess generalization to in-the-wild scenarios, we additionally evaluate on WPose dataset~\cite{Li_UniHuman_2024} (2305 image pairs).

 Since our method canonicalizes clothing, direct comparison against ground-truth images (which include diverse garments and backgrounds) is not meaningful.
-For image similarity (PSNR, SSIM~\cite{ssim-iqa}) and perceptual metrics (FID~\cite{FID}, LPIPS~\cite{lpips}), we therefore compare our outputs against a Basic Clothing version.
+For image similarity (PSNR, SSIM~\cite{ssim-iqa}) and perceptual metrics (FID~\cite{FID}, LPIPS~\cite{lpips}), we therefore compare our outputs with the BC version.
 We further report these metrics on the original image only face regions in the appendix.

 \textbf{Pose, Identity, Semantic and Perceptual Metrics.} To measure how well the generated avatar matches the target \textbf{pose}, we compute Object Keypoint Similarity (OKS)~\cite{lin2014microsoft} between the predicted and ground-truth keypoints. \textbf{Identity} fidelity is evaluated within the facial region.
 We compute Face Similarity (FaceSim) using cosine similarity of ArcFace~\cite{arcface} identity embeddings.
 We report DINOv2 similarity~\cite{oquab2023dinov2} as a measure of \textbf{semantic} and structural alignment.
 For reference-free \textbf{perceptual} quality, we report HPSv3~\cite{Ma_2025_ICCV}.